25+ Interesting Things to Do in Anchorage Alaska

 Anchorage Market (Mid-May through Mid-September)

-The Anchorage market is a two acre open air market that recently moved from downtown to the Dimon Center.
+The Anchorage market is a two acre open air market on weekends downtown.
 This is another great place to pick up some food and Alaskan made gifts.
 Bring your sun hat or rain jacket depending on the day and join locals purchasing Alaska grown produce and other food and gift products.

 Walk through the Flower Garden in Town Square Park